JamieSymptom/i18numbr/README.md

 })();
 ```

+## Filter Parameters

+###Culture Code

+Can be language only ("en") and include locales ("en-GB") or script ("en-Latn-GB").
+Only the language part of the code is taken into account, as there is no variation of number formatting between locales and scripts.

+If the culture code passed in does not start with a valid or recognised language, it will default to comma/dot notation - e.g. 33,273.22

+###Precision (optional)

+If present, it will truncate values with longer precision, rather than round up.
+It will also pad values with shorter precision so it has the required precision - e.g. 33,273.2200 if 4 is passed in.

+## Example

-Then, wherever you wish to format your number, use the following filter markup:
+Use the following filter markup:

 ```html
 <div>
     {{vm.someNumber | i18numbr: "en-GB" : 2}}
 </div>
 ```
-The two parameters are for Culture Code and Decimal Precision (optional).

 If the value being filtered is not a number, it will not be affected.

-If the culture code passed in does not start with a valid or recognised language, it will default to comma/dot notation - e.g. 33,273.22

-Decimal Precision is optional - if present, it will truncate values with longer precision, rather than round up.
-It will also pad values with shorter precision so it has the required precision - e.g. 33,273.2200 if 4 is passed in.

-Supported Languages:
+##Supported Languages: